motif-foundation/motif-react-shopify-buybutton/README.md

-#buy button
+# Shopify React Buy button

-##Shopify's buy button library adapted for use in dynamic loading cases in React
+Shopify's buy button adaptation for use in dynamic loading cases in React.

-Remove node-sass and sass to make the library support MAC M1 arm and node 16+ React component will be updated, for the time being use it this way:
+Component including the naming will be updated for easier use.
+For the time being use it as below example:

+## Install
+npm i @motif-foundation/react-shopify-buybutton --save

+## Example

 ```
 //ShopifyBuyNow.js